NethermindEth/sedge/README.md

 > Although Sedge supports several clients, **is still on beta**.
 Some settings may not work because -at least on the testnets- the clients are constantly evolving.
 Please let us know any issues you encounter!

 ### **Disclaimer**
 While Sedge assists in installing the validator, it is not designed to register or maintain it.
-The users are solely responsible for ensuring that they monitor and maintain the validator as required, so that they do not incur penalties and/or financial losses.
+Users are solely responsible for ensuring that they monitor and maintain the validator as required, so that they do not incur penalties and/or financial losses.
+This includes promptly updating the tool to ensure the latest stable releases of clients are used.

 Users acknowledge that no warranty is being made of a successful installation.
 Sedge is a tool and ultimately depends on you to use it correctly and following all the best practice guidance, as found in this README and documentation.